zaqqaz/Angular2-starter-kit/README.md

   │       ├── main.scss
   │	      └── main.ts
   ├── shared  -- Will be described soon
-  ├── styles  -- Common styles for all application, not for component.
+  ├── styles  -- Common styles for all application, NOT for component.
 Global styles, colors, mixins, etc..
   │   └── main.scss
   ├── index.ts
   └── router.ts